USS Tambor

 USS Tambor (SS-198), the lead ship of her class of submarine, was the only ship of the United States Navy to be named for the tambor.

 Construction and commissioning

 Tambor′s keel was laid down on 16 January 1939 by the Electric Boat Company in Groton, Connecticut.
-She was launched on 20 December 1939, sponsored by Miss Lucia Ellis, and commissioned on 3 June 1940.
+She was launched on 20 December 1939, sponsored by Miss Lucia Ellis, and commissioned on 3 June 1940 with Lieutenant commander John W. Murphy Jr. in command.

 Service history

 1940-1941

 After fitting out at New London, Tambor got underway on 6 August 1940 for her shakedown cruise which took her to New York City, Washington, D.C., Morehead City, North Carolina, and Houston, Texas.
 Following further training off Colón, Panama, the submarine returned to New London, Connecticut, before holding her acceptance trials and undergoing a post-shakedown overhaul at the Portsmouth Navy Yard in Kittery, Maine.
 After conducting live-fire trials on the effectiveness of depth charges, the first of their kind in the U.S. Navy, Tambor reported in May 1941 to the Submarine Force, Pacific Fleet, and the command of Rear Admiral Thomas Withers (COMSUBPAC).
 Tambor began a routine peacetime patrol in late November 1941.